 Linda has worked at EDC as a staff attorney since 1989 and as Chief Counsel since 1999.
 Linda’s specialties include fighting offshore oil and gas development, protecting natural resources, and preserving open space lands.
 Linda’s successes include the unprecedented termination of 40 federal oil and gas leases offshore California, defeat of several specific oil drilling projects, and preservation of important areas for public access and ecological protection, including Hearst Ranch, Ellwood, Carpinteria Bluffs and Sedgwick Ranch.
 Linda represented the conservation community on the Channel Islands National Marine Sanctuary Advisory Council from 1998-2013, and teaches Environmental Law at UCSB.

-Chloe joined EDC as the Administrative and Development Assistant in 2015 shortly after moving to Santa Barbara.
+Chloe joined EDC as the Administrative and Development Assistant in 2015 shortly after moving to Santa Barbara, and quickly moved up to be our Development Coordinator in July 2016.
 Born and raised in Jamaica, Chloe has seen environmental management at its worst and from a young age always wanted to do something that would make a difference.
 She attended Chapman University where she graduated with a B.S in Environmental Science and Policy.
 While at Chapman Chloe worked as a Civic Engagement Assistant providing environmental outreach and has had internships with Jamaica Environment Trust, a nonprofit organization.
 She is excited to take all that she has learned and apply it to her work at EDC.
 Chloe loves being outdoors; hiking, running and, especially the beach.

-Alicia first came to EDC in 2000 as a law clerk, and joined the Board while working as an attorney at the law firm, Cappello and Noel, LLP.
-She later joined EDC as a Staff Attorney, and now stays home to raise her two young boys while maintaining her commitment to environmental protection through her work on the EDC Board, serving as Board Vice President and Co-Chair of the Program Committee.
-She is also the Chair of the Board for the Oaks Parent Child Workshop Preschool.
+Alicia first came to EDC in 2000 as a law clerk, and joined the EDC Board while working as an attorney at the law firm, Cappello and Noel, LLP.
+She later joined EDC as a Staff Attorney for several years before taking time off to raise two young boys.
+During her family sabbatical, she maintained her commitment to environmental protection through her work on the EDC Board, serving as the Board President and Co-Chair of the Program Committee.
 Alicia is a graduate of UCSB’s Environmental Studies program and earned her J.D. from Lewis and Clark Law School.

 Brian has been a public interest environmental attorney since 1997.
 In addition to his experience litigating in federal and state courts, Brian has successfully advocated before administrative agencies at the federal, state, and local level, and lobbied before the U.S. Congress and California legislature.
 Prior to joining EDC in 2009, Brian worked with Defenders of Wildlife in Washington, D.C., and the Center for Biological Diversity in Tucson, Arizona.
 Brian currently serves on the Board of Directors for FracTracker Alliance.
 Brian earned a B.A. from U.C.
 San Diego in Political Science and his J.D. from the University of Colorado School of Law.